Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 • When adding a pipe to an existing pipeline, be aware of the order of existing pipes.

-• The first pipe in any pipeline will have an order of 100.
-From there, the order of subsequent pipes will be higher than that number.
-The pipes provided by Configured Commerce will typically increment the order by 100 for each subsequent pipe.
-For example, the CreateGetCartLineResult pipeline has four pipes, whose order is displayed below.
+• The first pipe in any pipeline have an order of 100.
+From there, the order of subsequent pipes are higher than that number.
+The pipes provided by Configured Commerce typically increment the order by 100 for each subsequent pipe.
+For example, the CreateGetCartLineResult pipeline has four pipes, whose order is displayed int he following screenshot.

-• Pipes in the same pipeline will implement the IPipe interface, specifying the same object type for the parameter and result.
-The example below explains it further.
+• Pipes in the same pipeline implement the IPipe interface, specifying the same object type for the parameter and result.
+The following example explains it further.

 IPipe interface

-// The GetInventory and CreateGetCartLineResult pipes will execute in the same pipeline.
+// The GetInventory and CreateGetCartLineResult pipes execute in the same pipeline.

 public sealed class GetInventory : IPipe<CreateGetCartLineResultParameter, CreateGetCartLineResultResult>